Chillee/MovieRankings/README.md

 1. **Memento**: My enjoyment of the movie went like this.
 "The premise is interesting, but I don't think it'll stand up to a whole movie.
 Hence why I haven't watched this movie yet" -> "Huh, I guess the premise leads to some interesting narrative moments + simulates the life of the protagonist.
 Knowing the answer to a whodunnit can be played around with interesting ways" -> "The premise leads to some interesting moments, but over the course of the whole movie, it ruins the suspense too much and makes the movie less enjoyable" -> "Wait......." -> "Holy shit".
 The movie gives me a whole new level of appreciation for a working memory.
 Definitely Nolan's purest/least commercialized movie.
 I once heard someone say that Nolan movies have great ideas but are marred by his desire to make commercially viable films.
 Memento is the exception.
 1. **Gone Girl**: A very romantic love story :)
 1. **Nightcrawler**: It's criminal that Jake Gyllenhaal didn't get nominated as best actor for this film.
 Overall, the film dives into a very interesting niche of media that I don't really think about much.
 It's best seen as a darkly satirical take on a classic American success story seen through the eyes of a twisted optimist.
+1. **Paddington 2**: Perhaps the most heartwarming and wholesome movie I've ever seen.
+It's kind of like a Wes Anderson film for kids.

 4/5 (Willing to rewatch if I'm in the mood)
 -----------------------------